OpenDevICON/opendevicon/docs/IRC2Pausable.md

 ## Exceptions

 #### AlreadyPausedException:
-This exception is raised when the SCORE is already is paused state and token transfers calls are called.
+This exception is raised when the SCORE is already in paused state and token transfers calls are called.
 It is also raised when the pause method is called even though the SCORE is already in paused state.

 #### AlreadyUnpausedException:
 This exception is raised when unpause method is called when the SCORE is already in unpaused state.